 Forest fire smoke is made up of a mixture of gases and very small particles that are produced when wood and other organic matter burn.
-The small particles in forest fire smoke also occur with many other types of air pollution and have been linked to serious effects on people’s health.
-Smoke also contains toxic gases like carbon monoxide, that can also be harmful to your health.
+These small particles and gases can be harmful to your health.

 What are short-term health risks?

-Your body will try to protect itself against the smoke particles by making more tears and mucous.
+Your body will try to protect itself against smoke by making more tears and mucous.
 This can cause runny noses, scratchy throat, irritated sinuses and headaches.
-If the smoke is heavy and lasts for days or weeks, you may also develop a cough.
+You may also develop a cough.

 Who is most at risk?

 - Children, seniors and pregnant women have a greater risk of adverse health effects than others.
 If you are pregnant, your healthcare provider has the best advice for you.

 - People who have chronic heart or lung problems are also at greater risk.
 These individuals may feel the effects of smoke earlier and worse than others in the community.